Manuel Antonio National Park and the Central Pacific Area

 In about a 3-hour time frame with my guide's help, I saw birds like King Vulture, Short-tailed Hawk, White Hawk, Black Hawk-Eagle, Laughing Falcon, Fiery-billed Aracari, Charming Hummingbird, Purple-crowned Fairy, Olivaceous Piculet, Yellow-crowned Tyrannulet, Southern Beardless Tyrannulet, Bright-rumped Attila, Ruddy-tailed Flycatcher, Rufous-tailed Jacamar, Chiriqui Foliage-Gleaner, Rufous Piha, Turquoise Cotinga, Blue-crowned Manakin, Black-bellied Wren, Gray-crowned Yellowthroat, Shining Honeycreeper, Blue Dacnis, and Spot-crowned Euphonia.
 With Johan Chaves guiding, this area proved to be very good spot for Pacific rainforest birding.
 Most of my checklist birds from Manuel Antonio (classified as "MA" in the checklist) come from Esquipulas.

-El Rey is a small area of coastal marsh between Manuel Antonio National Park and the town of Dominical to the south.
+El Rey is a small area of coastal marsh between Quepos and the town of Dominical to the south.